department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/dates-and-numbers.md

 - For phone numbers with an extension, use ext. at the end: 202-123-1234, ext.
 9.

+- Always include hours and days of operation when listing a phone number.

 - Use "select" to indicate the menu option after dialing a phone number.

 Hyperlink all phone numbers, including TTY numbers.
 Use the following source code for 508 accessibility: